 2017 Vulnerability Report: A Shift in Cybercriminal Preferences

-Download Now: The Top 10 Vulnerabilities Used by Cybercriminals
+Download Now: The Top 10 Vulnerabilities Used by Cybercriminals in 2017

 Defenders continuously face the challenge of making remediation decisions around vulnerabilities without access to all of the facts.
 For example, it can be difficult to find the exploits that actually affect your business in the official vulnerability databases or even scanning tools.
 There’s simply too much information.